 Tristan Roberts – Executive Editor & Publisher

 A speaker known for his sparkling wit and insight, Roberts has recently spoken at the AIA National Convention, Greenbuild, Yale University, the State University of New York, and the Governor’s Institutes of Vermont, and you’ll find his byline in Landscape Architecture, Energy Design Update, and GreenSource magazines.
-A LEED AP BD+C, Roberts is an instructor for the Boston Architectural College’s Sustainable Design Certificate program, and can tell you, in dozens of variations, how many green builders it takes to change a light bulb.
+A LEED AP BD+C, Roberts has been an instructor for the Boston Architectural College’s Sustainable Design Certificate program, and can tell you, in dozens of variations, how many green builders it takes to change a light bulb.
 Tristan has a personal passion for combining natural building materials, energy-efficiency, and budget-friendly construction practices with sustainability at the community level.

 Brent is the products & materials specialist and serves as products editor at BuildingGreen, where he researches and writes about green building products, materials, and their health and environmental impacts.
 He also leads a team of editors who select industry-leading products for the company’s green building product database.
-A LEED AP BD+C, he has been writing about green building for nearly a decade, but has also taught college composition, copyedited science journals, worked as a carpenter, managed a large commercial kitchen, and held various other occupations.
+A LEED AP BD+C, he has been researching and writing about green building for nearly a decade, but has also taught college composition, copy edited science journals, worked as a carpenter, managed a large commercial kitchen, and held various other occupations.
 An active runner and cross-country skier, Brent now lives in Vermont with his wife and two children.

 Paula Melton – Senior Editor

-Paula Melton is Managing Editor at BuildingGreen, where she writes feature articles, blog posts, and product reviews on a variety of sustainable design topics, including LEED and other green building rating systems.
-She was also the lead developer of the company's recent white papers on LEED version 4, Green Globes, whole-building life-cycle assessment, and material toxicity.
+Paula Melton, LEED AP BD+C, is Senior editor at BuildingGreen, where she writes and speaks on a variety of sustainable design topics.
+She has been the lead developer of the company’s special reports and webcasts on LEED version 4, Green Globes, whole-building life-cycle assessment, and material toxicity.
 Paula has been a speaker at the AIA Convention and at Greenbuild and offers workshops and lectures in a variety of settings.
 With an MFA in creative writing and a background in both journalism and socially responsible marketing, she has been researching and writing about health and sustainability for more than 15 years.
 In her spare time, she serves in town government and heads the board of a local progressive school.

 Angela Battisto – Operations Director